Do you SEO your images for Google and Social Media?

 The image used above is obviously from Pickled Ginger’s website, and we use WordPress.

 The most important part of writing the ALT text is to be descriptive and specific.
 The image’s context must be well-described by the text.
 It should also have the target keyword for that particular page.
+Best advice, just try and explain your image to someone who is visually impaired – simple as that, an informative sentence if you like.

 Yes, you can add ALT text to photos you post on Instagram as well.
 The idea behind allowing users to do that is to make the platform more accessible.